 ALSO READFadnavis should announce loan waiver for farmers in state:Cong BJP will form next government in Uttar Pradesh: Khattar BJP sweeps UP in historic mandate, Congress wins Punjab (National Night Roundup) BJP sweeps UP in historic mandate, Congress wins Punjab (Evening Roundup) BJP chief appeals to Punjab voters for support

+The policies of the Akali government were bankrupt because everything was going into the pockets of the most corrupt government."
+"Punjab would be back on its own feet within five years.
+The economy is coming back and we are committed to extending this loan waiver of Rs 67,000 crore," he said.
 "This is the commitment of the Government of Punjab.
 We will do it.
 We will find the ways and means to do it," Bajwa said and claimed the Congress is committed to the cause of farmers and Rs 77,000 crore farm loan was waived during the UPA rule.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)